BSData/horus-heresy-1e/README.md

 __What's this?__

+This repo contains the Horus Heresy 1.0 Data.
+It is unmaintained and here for archival purposes.

 BSData organisation created this project.
 It's a GitHub repository of datafiles.
 Maintained by community, in no way endorsed by BattleScribe or any other company/publisher.
 If you want to develop - cool!
 We need you!
 Take a look at [our homepage][BSData.net]